 The GDB-13 coverage of RS and FG was generally less than the coverage of compounds, except in the cases of AAE, LatentGAN, and GraphINVENT.
-However, in these cases, greater than 60%
+However, in these cases, greater than

-RS and FG in the generated set were outside the scope GDB-13 chemical space, while less than 40% of generated molecules were outside GDB-13.
+60% RS and FG in the generated set were outside the scope GDB-13 chemical space, while less than 40% of generated molecules were outside GDB-13.
 In terms of RS coverage of GDB-13, the rank of performance in descending order is AAE > REINVENT > VAE > CharRNN > GraphINVENT > ORGAN > LatentGAN.
 In terms of FG coverage of GDB-13, the rank of performance in descending order is REINVENT > VAE > GraphINVENT > CharRNN > AAE > LatentGAN > ORGAN.
 Examples of the most commonly observed groups in structures generated by the two best models, REINVENT and AAE, are shown in Figures 6 & 8.
-Examples of the most commonly observed groups in structures generated by the two in Figures 7 & 9.
+Examples of the most commonly observed groups in structures generated by one of the worst models, LatentGAN, are shown in Figures 7 & 9.